The Navigator Project

 In Ireland, people from minority groups or with disabilities also have reduced life expectancy.
 A person's postcode is an important marker of health.
 Much work is needed in healthcare, education, and cultural exchange to resolve this health inequality.

-We hope that the theatre we create in The Navigator Project will help raise awareness and change narratives about health equity.
+We hope that the theatre we create in The Navigator Project will help raise awareness and change narratives about health equity amongst healthcare professionals and in the wider public discourse.

 Health equity